Phoenix Emporium actively looking to stay on Ellicott City's Main Street

 Julio Valles, 52, has been working as the Phoenix’s kitchen manager for nearly 17 years.
 His wife Gloria, 54, also works there as kitchen prep.

-When Julio Valles came looking for a job, just walking into the dining room off chance, he recalled Hemmis immediately saying, “When do you want to start?”
-And the rest was history.
+When Julio Valles came looking for a job, he recalled Hemmis immediately saying, “When do you want to start?”

-The “staff on average has worked here for eight years, in the restaurant industry that is absolutely unheard of.”
+The “staff on average has worked here for eight years, in the restaurant industry that is absolutely unheard of,” Hemmis said.

 “They love it, they love the community.
 They’re having children, buying houses and becoming part of the community themselves,” he said.